itb-community/ITB-ModUtils/README.md

 	Fired when `modApiExt` stops tracking a pawn (due to it being killed, or removed from the game board via `Board:RemovePawn()`)

+* `tileHighlightedHook( mission, point )`

+	Fired when the player moves their cursor over a board tile.

+* `tileUnhighlightedHook( mission, point )`

+	Fired when the player moves their cursor away from the previously highligthed tile.

+* `pawnPositionChangedHook( mission, pawn, oldPosition )`

+	Fired when a pawn's position is changed (either by moving, or by being pushed/flipped).
+Fired once for every tile.

 * `pawnSelectedHook( mission, pawn )`

 	Fired when a pawn is selected by the player.